Mirco Games: History

 Mirco Inc. started exploring early microprocessors after a number of engineers and managers at the company arrived from Motorola, which had released the 8-bit Motorola 6800 microprocessor.
 In 1975, Mirco Games was approached by engineer David Nutting who had led the project to convert an electro-mechanical pinball table to be powered by a microprocessor.
 After Nutting shipped Mirco Games one of his prototypes, a team led by former Motorola engineers created The Spirit of ’76 (1975) based on the Motorola 6800 microprocessor.

 When shown at the 1975 Music Operators of America show, The Spirit of ’76 was the first commercially available pinball game using a microprocessor.
 However, Mirco Games had no prior experience manufacturing pinball tables, and the game was not in a finalized state.
 The initial units shipped in November 1975 were over-engineered and defective, causing a halt to production in March of 1976.
-The table sold 140 units; its failure caused Mirco to not pursue the pinball business until reentering the market with cocktail table pinball model Lucky Draw (1978).
-At the same show, Mirco also introduced one of the earliest microprocessor-based video games, PT-109 (1975), utilizing the Fairchild F8 microprocessor – which also sold poorly.
+The table sold 140 units; its failure caused Mirco to not pursue the pinball business until reentering the market with cocktail table pinball models Space Fantasy and Lucky Draw in 1978.
+At the same M.O.A. show, Mirco also introduced one of the earliest microprocessor-based video games, PT-109 (1975), utilizing the Fairchild F8 microprocessor – which also sold poorly.

 In January 1976, Mirco entered into an agreement with Fairchild Camera & Instrument to create a dedicated home video game console based on their Challenge arcade machine.
 The deal subsequently fell apart, resulting in a lawsuit over the terms of the agreement in 1977.
 Micro Inc's financial situation took a serious hit as a result of the game business, with The Spirit of '76, the Fairchild agreement, and the formation of their German subsidiary being blamed for the company's first reported loss in fiscal 1977.
 This situation led to a firing of 50% of staff and a 10% reduction in pay for those remaining.

 The company continued releasing coin-operated video games in a number of genres.
 These included racing games, flight combat games, and card games.
 Beginning with 21 (1976), Mirco found a niche in video adaptation of gambling-adjacent “gray market” games.
 Co-founder of Mirco Inc, John Walsh, went onto form Intermark Industries which distributed gray market video games similar to those produced under Mirco Games.

 The last game from the company was published in 1979.
-In 1980, Mirco Games and Mirco Games GmbH in Germany were sold by to Amstar Electronics, licensors of the game Phoenix (1980), whom Mirco had previously done distribution for.
+In 1980, Mirco Games and Mirco Games GmbH in Germany were sold to Amstar Electronics, licensors of the game Phoenix (1980), whom Mirco had previously done distribution for.